What is Qualitative Factors?

-Look at their strengths and compare it with the company you want to invest into.
-Look at their weaknesses and see how the company you have targeted are doing in those areas.
+Look at their strengths and compare them with the company you want to invest in.
+Look at their weaknesses and see how the company you have targeted is doing in those areas.

-Doing competitive analysis will not only help you the position of a company, it will also help you discover similar companies to invest into, in near future.
+Doing competitive analysis will not only help you the position of a company, but it will also help you discover similar companies to invest in in the near future.

-The industrial analyses can’t be done with taking competition into account.
-Only comparison with similar companies can give you an overview of how a company is doing in the same industry.
+The industrial analyses can’t be done by taking competition into account.
+The only comparison with similar companies can give you an overview of how a company is doing in the same industry.

 source: Facebook SEC Filings